-While you can find pineapples on any of the major islands, Lanai had become synonymous with the fruit because of its island-wide plantations.
-At one point, it produced about 75-percent of the world’s pineapple and outshined others when it became the major exporter.
-Recently, however, Lanai’s been making headlines after tech tycoon Larry Ellison bought 98-percent of the island from L.A. billionaire David Murdock (owner of Castle & Cooke).
+While you can find pineapples on any of the major islands, Lanai became synonymous with the fruit because of its many plantations that once stretched across the island.
+At one point, Lanai produced about 75 percent of the world’s pineapple and outshined others when it became the major exporter.

 Molokai – “The Friendly Isle”

 Molokai takes you back in time as the least “touristy” of the main islands.
-It’s the fifth largest (260 square miles); you won’t find a building taller than a palm tree, and you definitely won’t find any fast food restaurants nor street lights.
-Many who visit say it’s this laid-back lifestyle that makes the islanders here the friendliest.
+It’s the fifth largest (260 square miles) island in the chain.
+You won’t find a building taller than a palm tree, and you definitely won’t find any chain restaurants or street lights.
+Many who visit say it’s this laid-back lifestyle that makes the residents here the friendliest.

 Oahu – “The Gathering Place”

-Because Oahu is home to about 80 percent of Hawaii’s population, it’s often been deemed THE main island of the major islands.
-(By “major,” we mean the islands accessible to tourists).
-Oahu (the third largest at 596.7 square miles) is also the home to more than 125 beaches, including the famous Waikiki Beach.
-And because it’s a nice balance of a tropical Paradise and urban city, Oahu easily suits the interests of all its occupants; therefore, attracting more to its shores as a place of gathering.
+Because Oahu is home to about 80 percent of Hawaii’s population, it’s often been deemed THE main island of the major islands (By “major,” we mean the islands accessible to tourists).
+Oahu (the third largest island at 596 square miles) is also home to more than 125 beaches, including the famous Waikiki Beach.
+And because it’s a nice balance of tropical paradise and urban city, Oahu easily suits the interests of all its occupants.
+Therefore, it attracts more to its shores as a place of gathering.

 Kauai – “The Garden Isle”

-As the oldest geological island, Kauai (fourth largest at 562.3 square miles) gets its nickname because about 97-percent of its land consists of undeveloped mountain ranges and rainforests.
-It manages to stay green, too.
-Known as the second “wettest spot on Earth,” Kauai gets about 460 inches of rain every year.
+As the oldest geological island, Kauai (fourth largest at 562 square miles) gets its nickname “The Garden Isle” because about 97 percent of its land consists of undeveloped mountain ranges and rainforests.
+The lush, green landscape is thanks to its rainy conditions: parts of Kauai get about 460 inches of rain every year.